Narcoculture: Rise of Mexican drug cartels and consolidation of narcoculture

 The 1950s in Mexico were marked by the term narcotráfico ("drug traffic"), which began to appear throughout the media.
 During the 1940s through the 1970s, drug trafficking in Mexico was considered to be a small family business with a relatively simple organization and division of labor.
 It was not until after the 1970s, with the growth of demand from the United States and alliances with Colombian drug traffickers, that cartels in Mexico were formed to control the production and distribution of narcotics.
 At this point, Mexico became both a major producer and distributor of illicit drugs, especially narcotics.
-Alliances between Mexican and Colombian drug cartels allowed Mexico to serve as a route of entrance for cocaine arriving to the United States from Colombia, becoming a major distributor.
+Alliances between Mexican and Colombian drug cartels allowed Mexico to serve as a route of entrance for cocaine arriving in the United States from Colombia, becoming a major distributor.
 Mexico had been a major producer since Prohibition in the United States, when Mexico supplied the United States with heroin, morphine, opium, alcohol, and cannabis.
 As drug trafficking expanded in Mexico, so did narcoculture.
 Narcoculture expanded into the urban sector of society and began the process of legitimization, moving away from a subculture into a part of the dominant culture.

 Coining the term narcoculture

 The term "narcoculture" was first coined in the 1970s.
 Narcoculture describes the way of life and ideas of drug traffickers.
-Its existence depends on drug traffickers and drug trafficking maintaining a transnational network of production, transportation, and commercialization of illegal drugs.
+Its existence depends on drug traffickers and drug trafficking, maintaining a transnational network of production, transportation, and commercialization of illegal drugs.

 Drug trafficking has political, economic, ideological, and cultural implications.
-Drug traffickers interact with the rest of society, and as this daily interaction progresses, some of drug traffickers' mannerisms are adopted by society, leading to cultural change and legitimization.
-That is, the drug traffickers' way of life, narcoculture, becomes legitimate in the society.
-Some aspects are adopted by those outside of drug trafficking, and over time people forget that what they have adopted is narcoculture.
-Narcoculture begins a process of legitimization when it begins to include the popular classes in the urban cities.
+Drug traffickers interact with the rest of society, and as this daily interaction progresses, some of the drug traffickers' mannerisms are adopted by society, leading to cultural change and legitimization.
+That is, the drug traffickers' way of life, narcoculture, becomes legitimate in society.
+Some aspects are adopted by those outside drug trafficking, and over time, people forget that what they have adopted is narcoculture.
+Narcoculture begins a process of legitimization when it begins to include the popular classes in urban cities.